At A Glance

 Voices heard in the program:

-Monsignor John Miller is a priest of the Archdiocese of Philadelphia who helped develop the commission for Jesus Breaking Bread in celebration of the 41st International Eucharistic Conference held in Philadelphia in 1976.
+Monsignor John Miller (1937-2017) was a priest of the Archdiocese of Philadelphia who helped develop the commission for Jesus Breaking Bread in celebration of the 41st International Eucharistic Conference held in Philadelphia in 1976.

 Sister Mary Scullion is a founder of Project H.O.M.E. and works on behalf of the poor and homeless.
 While a student at St. Joseph’s University, she was a planner for the 1976 Eucharistic Congress “Hunger for Bread Day,” which inspired the sculpture.